nithinvarma411/Ecommerce-Follow-Along/README.md

 - Created routes for increasing and decreasing the quantity of the products added to the cart
 - Connected backend to frontend for increasing and decreasing the quantity of the products added to the cart
 - Saved the changed quantity of the products in the database

+## Milestone: Created a profile page

+In this session i have covered:
+- Created a profile page
+- Created routes and controller for profile page in backend
+- Connected backend to frontend for profile page
+- Created a route in frontend for profile page